anshulkhandekar/CRASHCourse/README.md

 ## 🎯 Usage

 ### Basic Usage
-Simply open the application and use the dropdown controls to filter by day and time.
+Simply open the application and use the controls to filter by day and time.
 The map will automatically update to show:
 - Green markers for individual buildings
 - Red pulsating markers for congestion hotspots
+- Miss Rev icons for user-reported collision sites

 ### Interacting with the Map
+1. **Get Help**: Click the ℹ️ info button (top left) for detailed instructions
-1. **Filter Data**: Use the day and time dropdowns in the control panel
+2. **Select Day**: Use the day dropdown in the control panel
+3. **Navigate Time**: Use the Skater-Slider to slide through time slots (Miss Rev moves along the track!)
+4. **Report Collisions**: Click "Report Collision 🚨" then click anywhere on the map to mark a hazard
-2. **View Details**: Click any marker to see detailed information
+5. **View Details**: Click any marker to see detailed information
+6. **Hover Miss Rev**: Hover over Miss Rev collision icons to zoom in and see details
+7. **REV-solve**: Click a Miss Rev marker and use the "REV-solve Collision" button to clear it
-3. **Navigate**: Zoom and pan to explore different areas
+8. **Navigate**: Zoom and pan to explore different areas
-4. **Legend**: Reference the legend in the bottom-left for marker meanings

 ## 📋 Data Format